This post may contain affiliate links. Please read our disclosure policy.

 On a busy weeknight when you just need something classic and hearty on the table that you know your family will love, recipes like this are the ones to turn to for cozy comfort food.
 The best meatloaf recipe comes together with minimal prep work and simple, budget-friendly ingredients like ground beef, most of which you likely already have in your kitchen right now.

 One of my favorite things about serving up some all-American meatloaf is knowing that kids will actually eat it!
-When it comes to kid-friendly recipes, this easy meatloaf recipe always gets the job done.
+When it comes to kid-friendly recipes, this easy meatloaf recipe is always a hit.
 It’s simple, filling, and a great way to sneak protein onto even the pickiest eater’s plate.
 We love it so much we made an Easy Crockpot Meatloaf to get dinner on the table when we can’t be home all day.

 • Meat – I used a combination of lean ground beef, like an 80/20 ground beef, and sausage.
 The sausage lends extra flavor and keeps it juicy.
-If you don’t like the flavor of sausage you can substitute it with ground pork.
+If you don’t like the flavor of sausage you can substitute it with ground pork or additional ground beef.

 • Onion – I opt for a sweet onion here but you can use a regular yellow onion.